So what are the best workout apps to get healthy and stay fit in 2019?

 I’ve talked about the Aaptiv before in my previous post.
 Let’s dig a little deeper into this app.
 First of all: I’m not affiliated nor do I get paid to promote this app or any other app I’ll be mentioning in this post.
 Consider these as a personal review with no monetization in mind.
 Just saying.

 So Aaptiv is actually a little personal trainer that lives in your phone.
 They have hundreds of workouts you can choose from ranging from beginner to advanced.
-Workouts are grouped in several categories: outdoor running, treadmill, strength training etc. You can filter by length, trainer and/or intensity.
+Workouts are grouped in several categories: outdoor running, treadmill, strength training, etc. You can filter by length, trainer and/or intensity.
 You can even filter by music genre although this will limit the other filters.

 What I like about the app

-First of all it’s the music.
-Before I was using Aaptiv I was fiddling around the night before my workout to make THE BEST playlist for my next day workout just to fid out I forgot to sync/download these songs from Spotify.
+First of all, it’s music.
+Before I was using Aaptiv I was fiddling around the night before my workout to make THE BEST playlist for my next day workout just to find out I forgot to sync/download these songs from Spotify.
 Or the songs that sounded rad the night before just didn’t cut it during my workout.
 With Aaptiv all of this is history.
 They already put up a playlist with your current workout so no need to switch between apps.
 OK, maybe some songs suck but they just work during the routine.
 No need to think about.
 And no thinking is always a plus 1 in the gym.

 Another aspect I love is the vocal feedback you get.
-Benjamin (my first trainer on an incline treadmill workout) is pumping me up and tells me what buttons to press during the workout (incline, speed etc.).
+Benjamin (my first trainer on an incline treadmill workout) is pumping me up and tells me what buttons to press during the workout (incline, speed, etc.).
 It never felt annoying nor did I get to a point I was screaming to Benjamin to shut up.
 All is dosed and works pretty well.
 I think this is what makes Aaptiv successful in the gym.
 Before I was just bored running a treadmill now I enjoy it.
 I know, I could go running outside but that could be a post on its own (insert mental note).

 Another plus (although I slightly changed my mind about this one) is that it’s possible to directly sync your workout data to Strava.